smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 ```
 # 3. Create additional users

-  Run optional rif40_test_user.sql.
-This creates a default user %newuser% from the environment.
+Run the optional script *rif40_test_user.sql*.
+This creates a default user *%newuser%* from the command environment.
 This is set from the command line using
 the -v newuser=<my new userr> parameter.
 Run as Administrator:

 ```
 sqlcmd -E -b -m-1 -e -i rif40_test_user.sql -v newuser=peter
 sqlcmd -E -S Peter-PC\SQLEXPRESS -b -m-1 -e -r1 -i rif40_test_user.sql -v newuser=peter
 ```

-  * User is created with rif_user (can create tables and views), rif_manager (can also create procedures and functions), can do BULK INSERT
+* User is created with the *rif_user* (can create tables and views) and *rif_manager* roles (can also create procedures and functions), can do `BULK INSERT`;
-  * User can use sahsuland, sahsuland_dev and test databases.
+* User can use *sahsuland, sahsuland_dev and test databases;
-  * The test database is for geospatial processing and does not have the rif_user and rif_manager roles, the user can create tables, views,
+* The test database is for geospatial processing and does not have the *rif_user* and *rif_manager* roles, the user can create tables, views,
-  * procedures and function and do BULK INSERTs
+* procedures and function and do `BULK INSERT`s
 * Will fail to re-create a user if the user already has objects (tables, views etc)

 Test connection and object privilges:
 ```
 C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts>sqlcmd -U peter -P peter -d test 1> SELECT db_name() AS db_name INTO test_table;